 The History of Ekiben

 The history of Ekiben is intertwined with the development of the Japanese railway system in 1872.
-Since the first opening of Japan’s first railway, it has been the most important means of transportation, connecting the scattered metropolitan regions and delivering goods and services around the island nation.
+Since the opening of Japan’s first railway, it has been the most important means of transportation, connecting the scattered metropolitan regions and delivering goods and services around the island nation.

 Ceramic pots of green tea called Kisha Dobin (汽車土瓶) would often accompany the Ekiben, where the lid served as a teacup.
 It is said that the first Kisha Dobin appeared in 1889 in Shizuoka station (Shizuoka prefecture being a major producer of green tea).

-Eating & Drinking Etiquettes on Train
+Eating And Drinking Etiquettes on Train

 Ready to board?
-Here are a few etiquette tips for a comfortable ride for both you and your fellow travelers.
+Here are a few etiquette tips for a comfortable ride for you and your fellow travelers.

 - Not sure if it’s ok to eat and drink on the train?
 Observe your surroundings!
 As a rule of thumb, it’s fine on the Shinkansen and long-distance trains.

-- For common courtesy, avoid strong smelling foods.
+- For common courtesy, avoid strong-smelling foods.
 Most ekiben and store-bought bento tend to avoid these foods, but if you packed your own or bought something unique, perhaps it can wait until you’ve disembarked.

 - Similarly, avoid noisy food that requires loud crunching or makes loud noises to open.

-- Consuming alcoholic beverages is acceptable but getting rowdy is not, so be mindful of your tolerance (for those curious, the drinking age in Japan is 20 and public drinking is tolerated).
+- Consuming alcoholic beverages is acceptable, but getting rowdy is not, so be mindful of your tolerance (for those curious, the drinking age in Japan is 20, and public drinking is tolerated).

 - Don’t leave trash in the seat pocket or on your seat.
 There are trash bins near the train doors and on the platform.
-If you don’t see a trash bin, take it with you when you disembark.
+If you don’t see a trash bin, take it when you disembark.

 - When tossing your trash, don’t forget to separate!
-There are separate receptacles for glass, cans, paper, burnable/non-burnable.
+There are separate receptacles for glass, cans, paper, and burnable/non-burnable.

 - Lastly, sit back and enjoy your meal and experience!